-The 2020 Human Services and Community Development Block Grant (CDBG) Funding Application Period is now open through September 13, 2019.
+The 2020 Human Services and Community Development Block Grant (CDBG) Funding Application Period is now CLOSED.

 The City of Arvada Human Services and Community Development Block Grant (CDBG) program (funded through the US Department of Housing & Urban Development) is designed to help meet the needs of disadvantaged and at-risk citizens and neighborhoods by awarding funding to non-profits who provide services to the most vulnerable in our community.